 Data that was released by the Alzheimer’s Research & Prevention Foundation displays a positive relationship between cardio or exercise and a reduced probability of developing Alzheimer’s disease.
 There is no evidence that proposes a direct linkage between including cardio in your daily routine and dementia.
 On the other hand, participating in physical exercises each week may help slow the progression of Alzheimer’s disease by promoting the development of new connections in the brain.

-Add Unsaturated Fats to Your Diet
+6. Add Unsaturated Fats to Your Diet

-Eating an optimal amount of foods with unsaturated fats will decrease your risk of developing a heart attack and indirectly slow the progression of Alzheimer’s disease.
+There are good fats and there are bad fats.
+To maintain your physical health, it’s important to monitor your consumption of saturated fats and trans fats.
+A fast way to improve your physical health is to replace saturated fats with unsaturated fats such as monounsaturated or polyunsaturated fats.
+Eating an optimal amount of foods with unsaturated fats will decrease your risk of developing a heart attack and indirectly may help slow the progression of dementia and Alzheimer’s disease.
 Learn new ways to incorporate good types of fats into your diet.
 As the brain is mostly made up of fats, the beneficial ones will assist your brain in remaining healthy.
 Various types of foods that include healthy fats are fish, olive oil, avocados and nuts.

-Read a Book
+8. Read a Book

-It will become harder for individuals to read as Alzheimer’s disease becomes severe.
+It will become harder for individuals to read as dementia and Alzheimer’s disease becomes more severe.
 However, a large number of people with Alzheimer’s do not have difficulty reading short and long books.
-On the other hand, it will become harder for your mother or father to stay focused on the storyline in a book as they reach the late stages of Alzheimer’s disease.
+On the other hand, it will become harder for your loved one to stay focused on the storyline in a book as they reach the late stages of dementia and Alzheimer’s disease.
 Reading is a beneficial way to maintain and improve mental health because it preserves language.